OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

 ### 2.1.1.
 Closed-box evasion

-Input is manipulated in a way not based on observations of the model implementation (code, training set, parameters, architecture).
-The model is a 'closed box'.
-This often requires experimenting with how the model responds to input.
+Black box or closed-box attacks are methods where an attacker manipulates the input to exploit a model without having any internal knowledge or access to that model's implementation, including code, training set, parameters, and architecture.
+The term "black box" reflects the attacker's perspective, viewing the model as a 'closed box' whose internal workings are unknown.
+This approach often requires experimenting with how the model responds to various inputs, as the attacker navigates this lack of transparency to identify and leverage potential vulnerabilities.

 <p align="center"><a href="https://github.com/OWASP/www-project-ai-security-and-privacy-guide/blob/main/assets/images/inputblack3.png?raw=true" target="_blank" rel="noopener noreferrer"><img src="https://github.com/OWASP/www-project-ai-security-and-privacy-guide/blob/main/assets/images/inputblack3.png?raw=true"/></a></p>